-Getting Started with BI/Data Warehouse Testing: Why, When, and How
+Getting Started with Tricentis Data Integrity: Why, When, and How

 So your organization has launched a BI/data warehouse test automation initiative—and you’re tasked with leading the charge.
 Determining how to get started with BI/data warehouse test automation can be quite a feat for “traditional” testers and data quality professionals alike.
 Just consider some of the complexities involved…